28 Proven Ways to Get a Work Promotion Without Asking

 Suffice to say, the people who answered their door to a snot-faced, pimply teenager trying to sell them windows were not the most polite.

-It was a miserable job, but what I did learn was to put a big smile on my face at the beginning of any interaction.
-A big smile and a firm, energetic and friendly voice do this with every one of your co-workers, and you will do just fine.
-It could be worse; you could be trying to sell them double glazing.
+It was a miserable job, but I did learn to put a big smile on my face at the beginning of any interaction.
+A big smile and a firm, energetic, and friendly voice—do this with every one of your co-workers, and you will do just fine.
+It could be worse; you could be trying to sell them double-glazing.

-Positivity Tip: A big smile and a firm, energetic and friendly voice do this with every one of your co-workers
+Positivity Tip: Use a big smile and a firm, energetic, and friendly voice.
+Do this with every one of your co-workers

 16. Share A Little Humor